WBAL (AM): News-talk

-Music gradually decreased and talk programs were added.
+Music gradually decreased, and talk programs were added.
 In the fall of 1985, WBAL transitioned to its current news-talk format, winning 19 national Edward R. Murrow Awards since then, the most of any local U.S. radio station.
 Since the mid-1990s, the station has become increasingly conservative, both in its on-air personalities and its editorial direction.

 In 2010, WBAL switched its morning and afternoon drive time shows to an all-news format, titled Maryland's Morning News and Afternoon News Journal respectively.
-The shows were renamed to Maryland's News Now and later to "WBAL News Now".
+The shows were renamed Maryland's News Now and later "WBAL News Now".
 The all-news blocks included national newscasts from ABC News every 30 minutes.
 Previously, the national feed had been provided by CBS at the top of each hour until 2014.
-Also in 2014, the station was re-branded as WBAL News Radio 1090, to better reflect its status as Maryland's radio news leader.
+Also in 2014, the station was rebranded as WBAL News Radio 1090 to better reflect its status as Maryland's radio news leader.
 By the 2020s, the news blocks had been scaled back, with talk shows taking their place.

+As of 2026, the current weekday talk news show hosts consist of former Maryland state legislator Clarence Mitchell IV (C4), Bryan Nehman, T.J.
+Smith, and Angelette Aviles.